Pittsburgh vs. Virginia Tech NCAA Football Odds, Plays and Insights | October 16, 2021

 - The Panthers average 212.2 more yards per game (554.2) than the Hokies give up per contest (342).

-- Pittsburgh is 4-1 against the spread and 4-1 overall when the team totals over 342 yards.
+- When Pittsburgh piles up more than 342 yards, the team is 4-1 against the spread and 4-1 overall.

-- This year, the Panthers have five turnovers, three fewer than the Hokies have takeaways (8).

 - Find the latest spread and moneyline odds for Pittsburgh at SISportsbook.